Americans for Common Cents: Funding

-Americans for Common Cents receives funding from about 40 separate organizations, including Jarden Zinc Products, the company that sells zinc coin blanks to the U.S. Mint.
+Americans for Common Cents receives funding from about 40 separate organizations, including Artazn (formerly Jarden Zinc Products), the company that sells zinc coin blanks to the U.S. Mint.
 In 2012, Weller, a lobbyist, was paid $340,000 by Jarden Zinc to discuss issues relating to minting with members of Congress and the US Mint.
 Weller has acknowledged this funding, saying that “We make no secret that one of our major sponsors is a company that makes the zinc ‘blanks’ for pennies."

 Surveys

 In 1990, the organization commissioned a survey which found that 62% of Americans opposed eliminating the penny.
 They commissioned another survey in 2012 which came to a similar conclusion; namely, that about two-thirds of Americans supported keeping the penny.